swilgosz/hanamimastery/data/episodes/6-complex-ruby-data-transformations-made-simple.md

 # => 'good luck'
 ```

 But how it would look like outside of the Rails ecosystem?
-The deep_symbolize_keys method is not defined in plain ruby.
+The `deep_symbolize_keys` method is not defined in plain ruby.

-I'll use the a more funny example as an argument from now on.
 Here is the simplified solution I used in the past all the time using the `each_with_object` method.

 ```ruby
 hash = {